tardis-sn/tardis-sn.github.io/content/summer_of_code/gsoc_start.md

 We’re excited to announce that Google Summer of Code (GSoC) {{< current_year >}} has been officially announced!
 This year's program will provide another opportunity for students worldwide to make meaningful contributions to open-source projects and work closely with mentors across diverse fields of technology.

-**While we are yet to apply as a mentoring organization**, we are optimistic about being selected and look forward to engaging with enthusiastic students in the open-source community.
+**While we are yet to apply as a mentoring organization**, we are hopeful about being selected and look forward to engaging with enthusiastic students in the open-source community.

 ### Important Links for GSoC {{< current_year >}}